ohkawatks/synthesijer_ip/README.md

 # synthesijer_ip
 Copyright 2015 Takeshi Ohkawa

-Hardwired IPs written in Java for synthesijer
+Hardwired AXI-IPs written in Java for synthesijer.
+These IPs are mainly intended to be used in Xilinx Zynq platform.

 ## Setup
 Setup Synthesijer environment following the instruction below: